akalpaxi/InvestigatingAirbnbhosts/README.md

 ## A comparison in the number of bookings across Italy
-How does the host_response_time and the host’s membership time affect the number of bookings in each city (Venice vs. Bergamo)?
+How does the host's response time and the host’s membership time affect the number of bookings in each city (Venice vs. Bergamo)?

 ## Motivation

-Motivate your research question or business problem.
-Clearly explain which problem is solved.

-## Method and results

-First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem.

-Second, summarize your results concisely.
-Make use of subheaders where appropriate.

-## Repository overview

-Provide an overview of the directory structure and files.

-## Running instructions

-Explain to potential users how to run/replicate your workflow.
-Touch upon, if necessary, the required input data, which (secret) credentials are required (and how to obtain them), which software tools are needed to run the workflow (including links to the installation instructions), and how to run the workflow.
-Make use of subheaders where appropriate.

-## More resources

-Point interested users to any related literature and/or documentation.
+This investigation aims to compare the influence of the host's response time and the host's membership time on the number of bookings in AirBnbs located in two Italian cities, namely Venice and Bergamo.
+This cities have been particularily chosen because of the hard contrast in their popularity.
+More specifically, Venice has been recognized as the most popular city in Italy, while Bergamo has been recognized as a not yet a very popular destination.
+We believe that the variables under investigation (i.e.,host's response time and host's membership time on the website) have a strong impact on the number of bookings and we would like to futher analyze this.

 ## About
 Explain who has contributed to the repository.
 You can say it has been part of a class you've taken at Tilburg University.